giongto35/cloud-morph/README.md

 ## Introduction

+CloudMorph is a decentralized cloud gaming/ cloud application service.
+It

 CloudMorph is a concise technical stack to run your own cloud gaming/ cloud application service.
 It follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server.

 Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, which is a Cloud Gaming service on Retro Game hosted by myself, CloudMorph generalizes the system to bring any offline Window application to Cloud.
 The deployment of system is aimed to be simple with concise techstack and codebase.